-If undertaking the Higher National Diploma in Applied Biology.
+If undertaking the Higher National Diploma in Applied Biology or a minimum of 240 credits must be achieved for the Foundation Degree in Animal Science

 The credit values and guided learning hours quoted in the above tables are the minimum for the qualification.
 These credit values and guided learning hours may vary according to specific pathways/ options taken within qualifications.